AMWA-TV/bcp-006-04/docs/NMOS With MPEG TS.md

 The `constraint_sets` parameter within the `caps` object can be used to describe combinations of parameters which the Receiver can support, using the parameter constraints defined in the [Capabilities register][Capabilities-Register] of the NMOS Parameter Registers.

-The following parameter constraints can be used to express limitations on MPEG TS streams:
+The following parameter constraints **MAY** be used to express limitations on MPEG TS streams:
-- [Transport Bit Rate][Cap-Bit-Rate]
+- [Transport Bit Rate][Transport-Bit-Rate]

 An example Receiver resource is provided in the [Examples](../examples/).